EpsilonSolutions/netscaler-command-reference/docs/lb/lb-monitor/lb-monitor.md

 Name of the monitor.

 <b>type</b>
 Type of monitor that you want to create.
-Possible values: PING, TCP, HTTP, TCP-ECV, HTTP-ECV, UDP-ECV, DNS, FTP, LDNS-PING, LDNS-TCP, LDNS-DNS, RADIUS, USER, HTTP-INLINE, SIP-UDP, SIP-TCP, LOAD, FTP-EXTENDED, SMTP, SNMP, NNTP, MYSQL, MYSQL-ECV, MSSQL-ECV, ORACLE-ECV, LDAP, POP3, CITRIX-XML-SERVICE, CITRIX-WEB-INTERFACE, DNS-TCP, RTSP, ARP, CITRIX-AG, CITRIX-AAC-LOGINPAGE, CITRIX-AAC-LAS, CITRIX-XD-DDC, ND6, CITRIX-WI-EXTENDED, DIAMETER, RADIUS_ACCOUNTING, STOREFRONT, APPC, SMPP, CITRIX-XNC-ECV, CITRIX-XDM
+Possible values: PING, TCP, HTTP, TCP-ECV, HTTP-ECV, UDP-ECV, DNS, FTP, LDNS-PING, LDNS-TCP, LDNS-DNS, RADIUS, USER, HTTP-INLINE, SIP-UDP, SIP-TCP, LOAD, FTP-EXTENDED, SMTP, SNMP, NNTP, MYSQL, MYSQL-ECV, MSSQL-ECV, ORACLE-ECV, LDAP, POP3, CITRIX-XML-SERVICE, CITRIX-WEB-INTERFACE, DNS-TCP, RTSP, ARP, CITRIX-AG, CITRIX-AAC-LOGINPAGE, CITRIX-AAC-LAS, CITRIX-XD-DDC, ND6, CITRIX-WI-EXTENDED, DIAMETER, RADIUS_ACCOUNTING, STOREFRONT, APPC, SMPP, CITRIX-XNC-ECV, CITRIX-XDM, CITRIX-STA-SERVICE, CITRIX-STA-SERVICE-NHOP

 <b>action</b>
 Action to perform when the response to an inline monitor (a monitor of type HTTP-INLINE) indicates that the service is down.
 A service monitored by an inline monitor is considered DOWN if the response code is not one of the codes that have been specified for the Response Code parameter.
-Available settings function as follows: * NONE - Do not take any action.
-However, the show service command and the show lb monitor command indicate the total number of responses that were checked and the number of consecutive error responses received after the last successful probe. * LOG - Log the event in NSLOG or SYSLOG. * DOWN - Mark the service as being down, and then do not direct any traffic to the service until the configured down time has expired.
+Available settings function as follows:
+* NONE - Do not take any action.
+However, the show service command and the show lb monitor command indicate the total number of responses that were checked and the number of consecutive error responses received after the last successful probe.
+* LOG - Log the event in NSLOG or SYSLOG.
+* DOWN - Mark the service as being down, and then do not direct any traffic to the service until the configured down time has expired.
 Persistent connections to the service are terminated as soon as the service is marked as DOWN.
 Also, log the event in NSLOG or SYSLOG.
-Possible values: NONE, LOG, DOWN Default value: DOWN
+Possible values: NONE, LOG, DOWN
+Default value: DOWN

 <b>respCode</b>
 Response codes for which to mark the service as UP.
 For any other response code, the action performed depends on the monitor type.
 HTTP monitors and RADIUS monitors mark the service as DOWN, while HTTP-INLINE monitors perform the action indicated by the Action parameter.